 The national public policy conferences are participative and deliberative experiences which not only give minority groups a voice but also make them heard in Congress.
 Even if these groups are not able to elect their candidates, national conferences provide them with an opportunity to have their interests represented in the Legislative branch.
-The legitimizing force of a bill strongly supported by the national conferences can function as what Mansbridge (2003) called "retrospective representation," - this concept aptly applies to situations in which congressmen may be presented with strong incentives (which eventually transcend party agendas or the priorities of traditional constituencies) to come to the defense of demands presented in national conferences and thereby gain new electors or reestablish severed ties with former ones.
-National conferences are thus capable of achieving political representation for political minorities which would otherwise not be able to construct party majorities.
+The legitimizing force of a bill strongly supported by the national conferences can function as what Mansbridge (2003) called "retrospective representation," - this concept aptly applies to situations in which congressmen may be presented with strong incentives (which eventually transcend party agendas or the priorities of traditional constituencies) to come to the defense of demands presented in national conferences are thus capable of achieving political representation for political minorities which would otherwise not be able to construct party majorities.